CanonicalLtd/microstack/DEMO.md

 Openstack runs a lot of processes, and opens a lot of network connections.
-You may want to tweak your system networking and virtualization defaults to accomodate this:
+You may want to tweak your system networking and virtualization defaults to accommodate this:

 ```
 echo fs.inotify.max_queued_events=1048576 | sudo tee -a /etc/sysctl.conf